Dev-Niky/csgo-training/README.md

-# csgo-training
+# Project Niky
- I offer files to train csgo players, whether you want beginner or proffesionel.
+I offer training (file) that allows you to train solo on the different maps available on csgo.